-8. Requirement to report actual or imminent breach of personally identifiable information (PII)
+7. Requirement to report actual or imminent breach of personally identifiable information (PII)

-The recipient (and any "subrecipient" at any tier) must have written procedures in place to respond in the event of an actual or imminent "breach" (OMB M-17-12) if it (or a subrecipient)-1) creates, collects, uses, processes, stores, maintains, disseminates, discloses, or disposes of "personally identifiable information (PII)" (2 CFR 200.79) within the scope of an OJP grantfunded program or activity, or 2) uses or operates a "Federal information system" (OMB
+The subrecipient must have written procedures in place to respond in the event of an actual or imminent "breach" (OMB M-17-12) if it (or a subrecipient)--

-Circular A-130).
+1) creates, collects, uses, processes, stores, maintains, disseminates, discloses, or disposes of "personally identifiable information (PII)" (2 CFR 200.79) within the scope of an OJP grant-funded program or activity, or 2) uses or operates a "Federal information system" (OMB Circular A-130).
 The recipient's breach procedures must include a requirement to report actual or imminent breach of PII to DCJS no later than 24 hours after an occurrence of an actual breach, or the detection of an imminent breach.

-9. All subawards ("subgrants") must have specific federal authorization
+8. All subawards ("subgrants") must have specific federal authorization

-The recipient, and any subrecipient ("subgrantee") at any tier, must comply with all applicable requirements for authorization of any subaward.
+The subrecipient ("subgrantee") at any tier, must comply with all applicable requirements for authorization of any subaward.
 This condition applies to agreements that -- for purposes of federal grants administrative requirements -- OJP considers a "subaward" (and therefore does not consider a procurement "contract").